jackkershaw/portfolio/README.md

 - shadow colour ykb or dominant color like on the design page

+once done a new colour scheme use it to design a new cover photo for linkedin

 ### Maybe later:

 - Animate dots on coding one, maybe with picture of face
 - Add hero icons for header: https://heroicons.dev/?search=x
 - add react router DOM so can navigate between pages - e.g. clicking where next goes to contact page.
+- Mobile Navbar as full page, scrollable like on wired.com
+- pelicula - present like this: https://tosche.net/fonts/dossier

 ## How to run locally